titanium-exe/online-store-java/README.md

-# online-store-java

-Here's the updated README incorporating JavaFX, Maven, and the OOP approach:

----

 # Online Grocery Store

 ## Project Overview

-This **Online Grocery Store** project is designed using **Java**, **JavaFX**, and **Maven** to provide a user-friendly interface for customers to browse, add products to their cart, and make purchases.
-The project follows the principles of **Object-Oriented Programming (OOP)** to manage the system's components such as products, users, and orders.
+This **Online Grocery Store** project allows users to browse products, add items to their cart, and manage their purchases through an inventory management system.
+While the project includes basic user authentication (a password system), it does **not** include advanced features like payment gateways or email notifications.
+The project is intended to provide a basic online shopping experience with a focus on inventory management.

 ## Features

-- **Product Listing**: Displays a variety of grocery products, categorized for easy browsing.
+- **Product Listing**: Users can browse a wide variety of grocery products, categorized for easy navigation.
-- **Search Functionality**: Allows users to search for specific products based on keywords.
+- **Search Functionality**: Enables users to search for specific items.
-- **Shopping Cart**: Users can add or remove items from the shopping cart and see the total price in real time.
+- **Shopping Cart**: Allows users to add/remove items from the cart and see the total price dynamically.
-- **User Authentication**: Supports user registration and login, ensuring personalized shopping sessions.
+- **User Authentication**: A simple password-based authentication system for user login and account management.
-- **Checkout Process**: Enables a secure checkout with multiple payment options.
-- **Modular Design**: Built with OOP principles for easy maintenance and feature expansion.

-## Object-Oriented Design

-This project adheres to the principles of **Object-Oriented Programming (OOP)**, such as:

-- **Encapsulation**: Key components such as `Product`, `User`, and `Order` are encapsulated within their respective classes, exposing only necessary interfaces.
-- **Inheritance**: Common attributes and methods are shared between classes using inheritance (e.g., base classes for different types of users or products).
-- **Polymorphism**: The project uses method overriding and interfaces for flexibility in handling different user actions and payment methods.
-- **Abstraction**: Complex processes, such as payment and order tracking, are abstracted into methods to simplify the interface for the user.
+- **Inventory Management**: Maintains stock levels for products, updates automatically when items are purchased.
+- **Basic Security**: Implements a password system for user accounts, though no advanced security protocols are in place.

 ## Technologies Used

-- **Java**: Core language used for backend and business logic.
+- **Java**: Core programming language for the project.
-- **JavaFX**: For building the graphical user interface.
+- **JavaFX**: Used for building the graphical user interface.
-- **Maven**: For managing dependencies and building the project.
-- **JUnit**: For unit testing to ensure code quality.
+- **JUnit**: Used for unit testing the application.

 ## File Structure

-- `Main.java`: Entry point of the application, responsible for initializing the JavaFX interface.
+- `Main.java`: Entry point for the application, responsible for initializing the JavaFX interface.
-- `product.java`: Defines the `Product` class with attributes such as `name`, `price`, and `category`.
+- `product.java`: Defines the `Product` class with attributes such as `name`, `price`, `category`, and stock management.
-- `UserInfo.java`: Manages user data, including registration and login functionality.
+- `UserInfo.java`: Handles user data, including password management.
-- `scene1.java`, `scene2.java`, `scene3.java`: JavaFX scenes representing different parts of the user interface (home, product listing, checkout).
+- `scene1.java`, `scene2.java`, `scene3.java`: JavaFX scenes that handle different parts of the user interface (home, product listing, inventory).
-- `WlcmPage.java`: Implements the welcome screen for the application.
+- `WlcmPage.java`: Implements the welcome page for user login and access to the store.

 ## How to Run the Project